Amy Grossberg and Brian Peterson: Media portrayals

 Peterson and Grossberg's story was fictionalized by writer T. Coraghessan Boyle in a story, "The Love of My Life", which appeared in his collection of short stories, After The Plague.
 After learning of the story in the media, Boyle became curious as to how a couple could commit such an act, and explored their points of view through a fictionalized account of the case, changing certain details such as the characters' names and the gender of the infant.

-Law & Order devoted a story to this case in the Season 8 episode Denial (1997).
+Law & Order devoted a story to this case in the Season 8 episode "Denial" (1997).
 In this episode, the two teens are acquitted.
-This Law & Order episode inspired a Law & Order: UK episode, Bad Romance (2014).
+This Law & Order episode inspired a Law & Order: UK episode, "Bad Romance" (2014).
 The Practice and Homicide: Life on the Street also did episodes based on this case.

+The Grossberg-Peterson case is obliquely referenced in Stanley Kubrick's Eyes Wide Shut: an article about the trial is visible in a fictitious New York Post edition, adjacent to the plot-advancing story about the death of a model perused by Tom Cruise's character.